 - Subject to marketing hype.
 Like it or not, holistic health is part of an alternative healthcare industry.
 Marketing and sales keep any businesses thriving.
 Unscrupulous manufacturers, unethical distributors, and sometimes even enthusiastic and well-meaning fans of certain products may make claims that are misleading or untrue.
 Consumers of holistic health treatments and products must be aware of this.
 Asking the right questions, being aware of your own needs, and information t its source will help you steer clear of scams and products that aren’t right for you.

 - Slow to work or have varying results.
-Because holistic treatments are focused on addressing root causes of illness and bringing an individual’s body, mind, and spirit back into balance, they don’t work the same way for everyone all the time.
-It may take time—sometimes 3 months or more—for the effects of a holistic treatment to become noticeable.
+Because holistic treatments are focused on addressing the root causes of illness and bringing an individual’s body, mind, and spirit back into balance, they don’t work the same way for everyone all the time.
+It may take time—sometimes 3 months or more—for the effects of holistic treatment to become noticeable.
 This may cause some people to conclude that the treatments are not working at all.

 - Not fully covered by health insurance.
 Some holistic treatment methods may be covered by insurance, but many are not.
 A commitment to health that integrates holistic treatments often requires out-of-pocket investments.

 I emphasized the “holistic” aspect of integrative health in this post because modern medicine tends to ignore it.
 The good news about holistic and integrative health is this: Unless there’s a compelling reason for you to avoid a particular holistic treatment option, most of the healthcare choices you make need not be exclusively conventional or holistic.
 In other words, you can usually choose to have the best of both worlds.
 Many people benefit greatly from using holistic therapies right alongside conventional medicine.
 The choice is yours.